Valerian, Valeriana officinalis L. hero image

 Botanical description Valerian, Valeriana officinalis L.

-Valerian has a compact, creeping rhizome with many lateral roots and rhizoids.
-The root is fleshy in texture, except for the rhizoids, which are fibrous.
+Valerian has a compact, running rhizome with numerous lateral roots and rhizoids.
+The root is largely succulent in texture, except for the hair roots, which are fibrous.
 The stem is erect, hollow and furrowed and only has branches at the top.
-At the bottom of the stem there is a leaf rosette and further down the stem opposite leaves.
-The leaves are unevenly pinnate with 11 to 23 serrated leaflets.

 The flowers appear in the third year.
-They are 2 to 4 millimetres in diameter, with white to deeply pink coloured tubular florets.
+They are 2 to 4 mm in diameter, with white to deep pink coloured tubular florets.
 The achenes are light brown with four ribs and a pappus with white hairs.

 Interesting facts

 Valerian has been used medicinally since ancient times.
-At the time it was used for many more purposes than it is today.
-As a result, it was known to be a panacea.
-It isn’t surprising, therefore, that valerian is one of the plants known in English as All-heal.
+Back then, it was used much more widely than it is today.
+It was actually known to be a panacea.
+Not surprisingly, this is one of many plants known as all-heal in English.

 It's not allowed to copy content of this website